-With more than half a million IT jobs open in just the U.S. alone at any point in the year, the tech industry struggles to find enough skilled workers for its open positions.
-Often, tech companies are simply hiring away from each other, instead of finding new talent to bring into the industry.
-As you face intense competition for talent, you’ll need to widen the scope of what you consider for a job candidate.
-Maybe you’ll even discover that diamond in the rough.
+With more than half a million IT jobs open in the U.S. alone at any point in the year, the tech industry struggles to find enough skilled workers for open positions.
+Often, because of high demand, companies hiring for IT positions resort to poaching—hiring talent away from each other to fill their IT needs—instead of finding new talent to bring into the industry.

 As you compete for talent, it helps to widen the scope of who you consider a qualified candidate, but when recruiting new talent, you don’t want to inadvertantly discourage applicants from a variety of backgrounds because your IT job postings contain biased language.